 The data for online content analysis comes in various forms and is mostly unstructured.
-Availability of large volume of online content makes it possible to examine trends and patterns with higher degree of accuracy when compared to smaller amount of data collected using traditional methods.
+The availability of a large volume of online content makes it possible to examine trends and patterns with a higher degree of accuracy when compared to a smaller amount of data collected using traditional methods.

-New content analysis tools have emerged which can automatically analyze huge amount of content extracted from the web using computer programs.
-The technology allows companies and brands to extract online content relating to their company and competitors, making it possible to analyze trends, patterns, audience demographics, consumer purchase patterns, competitor strategies and much more.
+New content analysis tools have emerged which can automatically analyze huge amounts of content extracted from the web using computer programs.
+The technology allows companies and brands to extract online content relating to their company and competitors, making it possible to analyze trends, patterns, audience demographics, consumer purchase patterns, competitor strategies, and much more.

-Online content analysis provides a rich opportunity to study consumer’s profile, their preferences, their influencers, their buying patterns and much more without any intervention of a research agency.
+Online content analysis provides a rich opportunity to study consumer’s profile, their preferences, their influencers, their buying patterns, and much more without any intervention from a research agency.

-In today’s world customers are expressing their opinions on multiple online platforms such as the social media, forums, customer review sites and much more.
-This online data can be extracted and analyzed real time, with high accuracy and transparency.
-These customer conversations are unbiased and contain valuable insights on market trends and expectations.
+In today’s world customers are expressing their opinions on multiple online platforms such as social media, forums, customer review sites, and much more.
+This online data can be extracted and analyzed in real-time, with high accuracy and transparency.
+These customer conversations are unbiased and contain valuable insights into market trends and expectations.